-Michèle Richner is VP Marketing & Communication and Managing Partner of Tenity, with 12+ years experience in brand and communication disciplines.
-Since joining Tenity, Michéle has played a key role in growing the marketing team and devising thought leadership initiatives focused on Web3 and Climate Fintech.
-She also leads Tenity's Spain hub in Madrid.
+Michèle Richner is VP Marketing & Communication and Managing Partner of Tenity, with 13+ years experience in brand and communication disciplines.
+Since joining Tenity, Michéle has played a key role in growing the marketing team and devising thought leadership initiatives.

 If you’ve been following the financial technology ecosystem in recent years, you’ll have noticed that the biggest development in the industry is artificial intelligence (AI).
 While the likes of ChatGPT have brought the technology to mainstream use only recently, similar tools have already been delivering significant benefits for financial services organisations.